ncsu-geoforall-lab/gis714-2022-tangible-landscape/README.md

 ### Develop new analysis

-1. Create a new Python script according to the template.
+1. Create a new Python script according to the provided example.
-   - There is a template called `activity_template.py` in the `activities` directory which gives information about the specific conventions.
+   - There is an example called `simple_example.py` in the `activities` directory which gives information about the specific conventions.
-   - Use a unique filename, for example use your name (e.g., `petras_activity.py`).
+   - Use a unique filename, for example use your name (e.g., `petras.py`).
    - You can use the Simple Python Editor in GRASS GIS which will make it simple to executed Python code in GRASS GIS without additional setup.